 What's the Best Way to Use Auto-Regulation Training?

-Auto-regulation training adjusts your workout intensity and volume based on your daily readiness, using metrics like RPE, heart rate variability, and sleep quality.
-This flexible programming approach helps you train harder when you're recovered and dial back when your body needs rest, leading to better long-term progression than rigid programs.
+Auto-regulation training adjusts your workout intensity and volume based on your daily readiness, using signals like RPE, heart rate variability, and sleep quality.
+This flexible approach lets you train harder when you're recovered and dial back when your body needs rest, which tends to drive better long-term progression than rigidly fixed programs.
+The best way to use it: anchor every session to a planned RPE target, then nudge load and volume up or down based on how the warm-up actually moves and what your readiness markers say.

 Understanding Auto-Regulation Training

-This approach acknowledges a fundamental truth about training: your body doesn't operate on a fixed schedule.
-Stress from work, sleep quality, nutrition, and previous training sessions all influence your readiness to perform.
-Traditional linear programs ignore these variables, often leading to suboptimal sessions or unnecessary fatigue accumulation.
+This approach acknowledges a basic truth about training: your body doesn't operate on a fixed schedule.
+Stress from work, sleep quality, nutrition, and previous sessions all influence your readiness to perform.
+Rigid linear programs ignore these variables, which often leads to suboptimal sessions or unnecessary fatigue accumulation.

 Key Metrics for Daily Readiness Assessment